srihariuzumaki/Edu-mind/readme.md

-# EduMind - AI-Powered Learning Platform
+# Vocal-Mind - AI-Powered Learning Platform

-EduMind is a modern, AI-powered learning platform that combines cutting-edge technology with intuitive design to create an engaging educational experience.
+Vocal-Mind is a modern, AI-powered learning platform that combines cutting-edge technology with intuitive design to create an engaging educational experience.
 The platform features an AI tutor, interactive 3D elements, and a user-friendly interface.

 ## Features